 One thing is for sure: approaching and combating fears of talking to groups of people is definitely easier said than done.

-- Avoid memorizing each and every word you are trying to say.
-This can seem forced and may create extra unnecessary pressure on yourself.
+- Avoid memorizing every word you are trying to say.
+This can seem forced and may create unnecessary extra pressure on yourself.

-- Furthermore, avoid reading what you want to say word for word.
-Speak from an outline, NOT a script.
+- Avoid reading what you want to say word for word.
+Speak from an outline, not a script.

 - Don’t equate your public speaking skills to your self-worth.
 Everyone makes mistakes, and we have different strengths and weaknesses.
 So try not to get hung up on them.
-Perfection is not realistic; you’ll make some mistakes and that’s okay.
-Instead of focusing on being perfect, think of creative ways to address any hiccups you may experience while speaking.
+Perfection is unrealistic; you’ll make mistakes, which is okay.
+Instead of focusing on perfection, think of creative ways to address any hiccups you may experience while speaking.

 - Humor can go a long way!

 - Try not to be overly nervous.
 Attempt to channel nerves into something positive – such as excitement or audience engagement.

 2. Overcome the Fear of Rejection